By Gary Bunzer

 - Verify that repairs can be done at any RV service facility.
 If the selling RV dealer issues the policy, there may be a requirement to have all noncovered maintenance procedures and all repairs performed at that dealership or within a narrow network of dealers.

-- Be sure a nonpenalty transfer or cancellation clause is associated with the plan, in case you sell the motorhome or change your mind about the contract.
+- Be sure a nonpenalty transfer or cancellation clause is associated with the plan.
+This is important in case you sell the motorhome or change your mind about the contract.

 - Obtain multiple quotes from multiple agencies.